GSTT-CSC/gstt-csc.github.io/_pages/fellowship_current_cohort.md

 Fellowships Cohort 2 (2023-24)

-COHORT 2 of the Fellowships in Clinical AI runs from July 2023 to July 2024.
+COHORT 2 of the Fellowship in Clinical AI runs from July 2023 to July 2024.

 Participating Workforce Groups and Regions: